Hank-Tsou/Computer-Vision-OpenCV-Python/README.md

 ```
 The tutorial is from OpenCV documentation with my personal implementation, description and mathematical explanation.
 ```
 Below are the Outlines and Quick Links for this tutorial.
-Thank You!
+Thank You!!
 ```

 ### Basic Operation